matn7/CS-Notes/src/main/java/compact/CoreJava.md

 - Once a `final` variable has been assigned a value, it cannot be changed.
 - This is one of the key features of `final` variables in Java.

-**How underlying memory for final looks like**
+**How underlying memory for `final` looks like**

 - The underlying memory representation of a `final` variable in Java depends on the type of the variable and the context in which it is being used.
-- For a `final` primitive type (such as int, double, boolean, etc.), the value is stored directly in the memory location associated with the variable.
+- For a `final` primitive type (such as `int`, `double`, `boolean`, etc.), the value is stored directly in the memory location associated with the variable.
-- For example, if you have a `final` int variable, the value of the int will be stored in a specific memory location, and that memory location will be associated with the final variable.
+- For example, if you have a `final int` variable, the value of the `int` will be stored in a specific memory location, and that memory location will be associated with the `final` variable.
 - For a `final` reference type (such as an object), the memory representation is a bit more complex.
-- The final reference variable holds a reference to the object, but the object itself is stored in a different memory location.
+- The `final` reference variable holds a reference to the object, but the object itself is stored in a different memory location.
 - The reference stored in the `final` reference variable cannot be changed, but the state of the object referred to by the reference can be changed.
-- It's important to note that the actual memory representation of final variables can vary depending on the underlying hardware and operating system, as well as the Java Virtual Machine (JVM) implementation.
+- It's important to note that the actual memory representation of `final` variables can vary depending on the underlying hardware and operating system, as well as the Java Virtual Machine (JVM) implementation.

 ***